InfraMeshLabs/infra-worker/README.md

 Infra Worker is **not a Java library**.

-It is an executable runtime that provides the infrastructure required to participate in the InfraMesh network.
+It is an executable runtime that participates in the InfraMesh network.

-Users may:
+Organizations may:

 - Use the default Worker runtime
-- Connect their own AI implementation
+- Connect existing AI services
-- Extend the Worker with additional capabilities
+- Extend Worker capabilities
-- Build a completely custom Worker
+- Build custom Worker implementations
-- Deploy multiple Workers with different AI providers
+- Deploy multiple Workers with different specializations

-The Worker acts as an execution engine rather than an AI framework.
+Workers are intentionally simple.

+They focus entirely on execution, while orchestration and planning remain the responsibility of the Router.

 ---

 # Standalone Deployment

-Workers can operate completely independently.
+Workers can operate independently.

 ```
 Application